How to Become an Achievement Developer

 Every developer must know at least the basic concepts and techniques shown in these two docs:

-- Basic RAM digging (be familiar with the Memory Inspector)
+- RAM digging with the Memory Inspector

 - Hexadecimal notation